Araham7/IOT_PROJECTS/arduino_nano_neo6m(GPS_module)_&_i2c_LCD_based_digital-watch/README.md

-# Arduino Nano Neo-6M GPS Module & I2C LCD Based Digital Watch
+# Arduino Nano/Uno Neo-6M GPS Module & I2C LCD Based Digital Watch

 This project demonstrates how to create a digital watch using an Arduino Nano, a Neo-6M GPS module, and an I2C LCD display.
 The watch will display the current time and date obtained from the GPS module on the LCD screen.

 ## Components Used

-- **Arduino Nano:** The microcontroller board used to control the project.
+- **Arduino Nano/Uno:** The microcontroller board used to control the project.
 - **Neo-6M GPS Module:** Provides real-time location data including time and date.
 - **I2C LCD Display:** An LCD screen with an I2C interface for displaying information.
 - **Jumper Wires:** For connecting the components.

+> **Imortent_Note:** wiring will be the same for Arduino_Nano or Arduino_Uno.

 ## Circuit Diagram